 Should I send you my wish list?
-I currently use a rather heavy aluminium tripod, which is great for stability, but not great to carry when I’m walking around for hours at a time.
+I currently use a rather heavy aluminum tripod, which is great for stability, but not great to carry when I’m walking around for hours at a time.
 I’d love to get a carbon-fiber tripod at some point.
 I also wouldn’t mind getting a smaller travel camera, perhaps a mirrorless that has the same or better image quality as my 5D, without the size and weight.
 There are places I go and things I do that make carrying a large camera difficult if not impossible.
-I’d also like some better under water equipment, and a higher-end drone.
+I’d also like some better underwater equipment, and a higher-end drone.

 How important is Photoshop or other image editing software in your final images?

 At the moment, I try my best to stay true to what my eyes saw at the time I photographed the scene, so my Photoshop work tends to be minimal.
 I do use Lightroom extensively for cataloging my thousands of images.
 I shoot all RAW, so I also use Lightroom for developing images, stitching panoramics, and doing basic enhancements.
 When needed, I go into Photoshop for more advanced work such as removing distracting elements or extending dynamic range.

 Was there a point in your journey when you started to feel really good about your work?
 If so, what did it feel like to get past that ‘tipping point’?